project-cs0/project-cs0.github.io/README.md

 **CS0** is a free, open-source computer science textbook designed to make computer science accessible to *everyone*.

+## Code of Conduct

-This project adheres to the [Open Code of Conduct](https://github.com/reid47/cs0/blob/master/CONDUCT.md).
+This project adheres to the [Open Code of Conduct](https://github.com/project-cs0/project-cs0.github.io/wiki/Code-of-Conduct).
 By engaging with this project (by reading the book, by contributing to it, or by any other means), you are expected to honor this code.